 With children, we usually know that the symptoms are caused by neglect and poor parenting.
 With adults, similar symptoms show up as depression, chronic sadness, anxiety disorders, or even personality disorders.
 Our understanding of reactive attachment disorder is pretty much an all or nothing condition.
 I can’t help wonder about the effects which varying degrees of neglect or failure to meet the child’s emotional needs might be causing.

 Reactive Attachment Disorder involves a consistent behavioral pattern.

-Most of the Trauma- and Stressor-Related Disorders are related to anxiety and obsessive compulsive disorders and are fear based.
+Most of the Trauma- and Stressor-Related Disorders are related to anxiety and obsessive-compulsive disorders and are fear-based.
 Reactive Attachment Disorder is about shutting down and internalizing.
-In Reactive Attachment Disorder, there is chronic sadness, depression, and loss of the pleasure.
+In Reactive Attachment Disorder, there is chronic sadness, depression, and loss of pleasure.
 There may also be accompanying anger, aggression, and dissociation.
 This involves a lot of withdrawal and inhibited emotion.